 What to Try BEFORE Taking a Breastfeeding Supplement

 There is some amount of risk to trying any breastfeeding supplement.
-For example, though many women (including me) have seen an increase in supply when taking fenugreek, others have actually seen a decrease.
+For example, though many people (including me) have seen an increase in supply when taking fenugreek, others have actually seen a decrease.

 Therefore, before trying a lactation supplement to increase the amount of milk you pump, I would first try ways of increasing supply that have little or no risk.
 These include: